adisciple50/EmberLinux/README.md

 A Compiz Standalone Gentoo Mix

-Target user - Debian Intermediate - ANY Arch User - Gentoo Beginner Used As: Desktop/Laptop Home Computer - By Speed Freaks using the afforementioned form factors.
+Target user: Debian Intermediate - ANY Arch User - Gentoo Beginner.
+Used As: Desktop/Laptop Home Computer - By Speed Freaks using the afforementioned form factors.